MrAlexSee/InterviewTopics/README.md

 * Object pool

-* Prototype: create new objects from a skeleton
+* Prototype: create new objects from a skeleton.

 * RAII: constructor/destructor